NanoComp/meep/doc/docs/Python_Tutorials/Local_Density_of_States.md

 Planar Cavity with Lossless Metallic Walls
 ------------------------------------------

 The spontaneous-emission rate of a point-dipole emitter in a planar cavity bounded by a lossless metallic mirror can be tuned using the thickness of the cavity.
 A schematic of the cavity is shown in the figure inset below.
-In this example, the 3D cavity consists of two mirrors separated in the *z* direction by a distance $L$.
+In this example, the 3D cavity consists of two mirrors separated in the $z$ direction by a distance $L$.
 The cavity consists of a homogeneous dielectric with $n$=2.4.
-The dipole wavelength ($\lambda$) is 1.0 μm with horizontal polarization along the *x* axis.
+The dipole wavelength ($\lambda$) is 1.0 μm with polarization *parallel* to the mirrors.
 The Purcell enhancement factor, a dimensionless quantity defined relative to the bulk medium, can be computed analytically in terms of the cavity thickness in units of the medium wavelength ($nL/\lambda$) for this system using equation (7) of [IEEE J. Quantum Electronics, Vol. 34, pp. 71-76 (1998)](https://ieeexplore.ieee.org/abstract/document/655009).
 We will validate the simulated results using the analytic theory.
+Since this system has cylindrical symmetry, we can perform an identical simulation in [cylindrical coordinates](Cylindrical_Coordinates.md) which is much faster because it is a 2D calculation.

 In this demonstration, the cavity thickness is swept over a range of 0.5 to 2.5.
 Below a thickness of 0.5 there are no guided modes and thus the Purcell enhancement factor is zero.

 Two types of simulations are necessary for computing the Purcell enhancement factor: (1) bulk medium and (2) cavity.
 The `dft_ldos` featured is used to compute the LDOS in each case at a single wavelength.
 The Purcell enhancement factor is computed as the ratio of the LDOS measured in (2) to that from (1).

-Each simulation uses three mirror symmetries to reduce the size of the 3D computation by a factor of eight.
-The cavity is infinitely extended in the *xy* plane and thus the cell is terminated using PMLs in these two directions.
-Because Meep uses a default boundary condition of a perfect electric conductor, there is no need to explicitly define the boundaries in the *z* direction.
+In 3D, each simulation uses three mirror symmetries to reduce the size of the computation by a factor of eight.
+The dipole is polarized in the $x$ direction.
+The cavity is infinitely extended in the $xy$ plane and thus the cell is terminated using PMLs in these two directions.
+Because Meep uses a default boundary condition of a perfect electric conductor, there is no need to explicitly define the boundaries in the $z$ direction.
+In cylindrical coordinates, the dipole is polarized in the $r$ direction.
+A linearly polarized source in cylindrical coordiantes is described in [Tutorial/Cylindrical Coordinates/Scattering Cross Section of a Finite Dielectric Cylinder](Cylindrical_Coordinates.md#scattering-cross-section-of-a-finite-dielectric-cylinder).
 The fields are timestepped until they have decayed away sufficiently due to absorption by the PMLs at the location of the pulsed source.

-As shown in the plot below, the results from Meep agree well with the analytic theory.
+As shown in the plot below, the results from Meep for both coordinate systems agree well with the analytic theory.

 <center>
 ![](../images/planar_cavity_purcell_enhancement.png)